nuejs/nue/packages/nuejs.org/docs/content.md

 [image /img/cat.png]
 ```

-The tag name (ie. "image") is followed by options, which can be supplied in several ways:
+The tag name (i.e. "image") is followed by options, which can be supplied in several ways:

 ```md